-When he was in his twenties, Elmer Martin left his family in Rock Island, Illinois and came west to the silver mines of southwestern Colorado.
+When he was in his twenties, Elmer Martin left his family in Rock Island, Illinois and traveled around the West eventually ending up in southwestern Colorado.
 After a divorce from his first wife (no children), Elmer married my grandmother, Maymie Pearl Wilson.

 Our family "out west" never had much contact with the Martin family back in Illinois.
 In 1971, several years after the death of my Grandpa Elmer Martin, I decided to visit Illinois and get to know my Martin relatives.
 My room-mate from Wisconsin was driving home for the summer, so I hitched a ride with her as far as Rock Island.

 My Illinois Martin relatives were welcoming and very nice.
 I stayed with my great-uncle, Wilber Martin, and his wife, Celia.
 They were wonderful people -- I fell in love them and felt cheated that I had not had them in my life up until then.
 They lived on the farm that my 2nd great-grandfather, Mathias Martin, had purchased and farmed.
 I felt a lot of history just staying there on the farm.

 One of my goals on my trip was to find out exactly where in Germany the Martin's were from.
 No one in Illinois seemed to have a great interest in family history at that time or know where the Martin's immigrated from.
 So, even though I did not find our immigrant information, I returned back home with a greater appreciation of my Martin family and will always be thankful for their hospitality to me.

 During the following year, I made several trips to the Family History Library in SLC.
 There I found several books on the History of Rock Island.
 One of the books had the following information on our immigrant Matthias Martin.